opensvc/docs.opensvc.com/source/agent.service.orchestration.rst

 Affinity
 --------

-``DEFAULT.affinity``
+``DEFAULT.hard_affinity``

         A whitespace-separated list of service names.
 The orchestrator won't propose to start a local instance of the service if all specified services don't have a local running instance.

-        .. note:: This mecanism causes a startup serialization.

-``DEFAULT.anti_affinity``
+``DEFAULT.hard_anti_affinity``

         A whitespace-separated list of service names.
 The orchestrator won't propose to start a local instance of the service if any of the specified services have a local running instance.

+``DEFAULT.soft_affinity``

+        A whitespace-separated list of service names.
+If the local node is not the only candidate, the orchestrator won't propose to start a local instance of the service if all specified services don't have a local running instance.

+``DEFAULT.soft_anti_affinity``

+        A whitespace-separated list of service names.
+If the local node is not the only candidate, the orchestrator won't propose to start a local instance of the service if any of the specified services have a local running instance.

+.. note:: ``hard_affinity`` and ``soft_affinity`` cause a startup serialization.

-All services in a affinity relationship must be in the same cluster.
+.. note:: All services in a affinity relationship must be in the same cluster.

 Maintenance
 -----------